Giphy/seldon-core/doc/source/servers/sklearn.md

 In particular, you could extend the code in the [`servers/sklearnserver`](https://github.com/SeldonIO/seldon-core/tree/master/servers/sklearnserver) folder to build a custom image.
-This image used for the `SKLEARN_SERVER` implementation can then be overriden in the `componentSpecs`.
+This image used for the `SKLEARN_SERVER` implementation can then be overridden in the `componentSpecs`.

 Note that you can also change the image used globally for the SKLearn server by